dmbarbour/awelon/AboutABC.md

         e → (N(84) * (N(101) * (N(120) * (N(116) * N(3)) ))) * e

 The terminal `3` for a list of text is arbitrary, chosen for its meaning as ETX (end text) in C0.
-By convention, ABC systems use list terminators as type indicators to support visualization and dependent typing.
+By convention, ABC systems use list terminators as weak type indicators to support visualization, debugging, and dependent typing.

 *NOTE:* ABC's representation of text is simplistic.
 Text manipulation demands precise knowledge of the characters (ligatures, combining marks, etc.), and benefits from a more sophisticated representation than a flat list of numbers.
 However, ABC's representation of text is sufficient for identifiers, embedded DSLs, and so on.

 ### Identity

-ABC treats two whitespaces - SP (32) and LF (10) - as identity operators with type `x → x`.
+ABC treats two whitespace characters - SP (32) and LF (10) - as identity operators with type `x → x`.
 Effectively, whitespace in the ABC stream may be ignored.
 Also, the empty program is equivalent to identity, since it performs no operations on the tacit input.

-(Tabs or carriage returns are not valid ABC operators.
-If encountered in an ABC system, an error must be raised, as for any other invalid operator.)
+*Note:* Other whitespaces - e.g. tabs and carriage returns - are not valid ABC operators.
+If encountered in an ABC stream (outside of text), an error must be raised, as for any other invalid operator.

 ### Substructure